SecondNewtonLaw/Global-Functions-Documentation/Libraries/Instances.md

 ## gethui

 > [!NOTE]
+> This is an implementation detail; as a regular scripter, you may ignore this!
 > **gethui** should not be equal to `CoreGui` and should be hidden from visibility.
 > To test your **gethui** implementation's functionality it's recommended you run [sUNC](https://discord.gg/EsfbAZJpzp).